NVIDIAGameWorks/SpatiotemporalBlueNoiseSDK/README.md

 STBN.zip contains pregenerated spatiotemporal blue noise textures of various types.

-This repo goes along with these blog posts:
+This repo also contains the sample code to generate spatiotemporal blue noise textures of various types and goes along with these blog posts:

 https://developer.nvidia.com/blog/rendering-in-real-time-with-spatiotemporal-blue-noise-textures-part-1/